 Chatoyance produces a narrow band of reflected light from beneath the surface of the stone.
 As the direction of light changes the band of light moves.
 In patterned stones this can give the impression of movement on the surface of the stone.

-To see chatoyancy in a rock or mineral it has to be gently tilted and moved around so that it reflects light from different angles.
-The optical phenomenon varies significantly from one stone to the next and is best seen in gemstones that have been polished as a cabochon.
+To appreciate this optical phenomenon the stone must reflect light from different angles.
+The effect can vary significantly and is best seen in gemstones that have been polished as a cabochon.

 The minerals best known for being chatoyant are tigers eye and chrysoberyl also known as cats eye.
-Chatoyancy can however be seen in several other minerals.
+Chatoyance can also be seen in several other minerals.

-The word chatoyant originates from the French word for cat's eye.
+The word originates from the French for 'cat's eye'.